mkicjn/AWTChess/README.md

-# MJChess
+# AWTChess

-This is a Java applet written with AWT by me, Mark Johnson, in my junior year of high school for AP Computer Science 1.
+This is a Java applet written with AWT by me in my junior year of high school for AP Computer Science 1.

-Someday I'd like to update this and switch to JFrame, but I'm going to leave it as is until further notice.
+Someday I'd like to update this and switch to JFrame, but realistically, I'm probably just going to leave it alone.

-This applet allows for a full game of chess with correctly enforced rules, except for obscure stalemate rules.
+This applet allows for a full game of chess with correctly enforced rules, except for obscure stalemate rules (such as a stalemate being caused by the board being in the same position X times in a row).
-Yes, this includes castling, en-passant, pawn promotion, and checkmate and stalemate detection.
+This includes castling, en-passant, pawn promotion, and checkmate and stalemate detection.